executium/api-version-2/rest-api.md

 * Version 2 is currently in private beta.
 * The base endpoint is: **[CLOSED-BETA-VERSION]**
 * All endpoints return either a JSON object or array.
+* There are currently 59 endpoints as part of version 2.
 * Data returned is limited by default to 10 rows and page 1 in descending order (newest first).
 * Timestamp fields vary and are labeled to their corresponding contents of **milliseconds** or **time**